kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :include-source:
    :align: center

-This example shows how to plot contours without plotting an image.
+The example above shows how to plot contours without plotting an image.
 It also shows how one can retrieve the contour levels that are calculated as a default because no levels were specified.

+Next we demonstrate how to use the three Matplotlib keyword arguments to set some global properties of the contours:

+**Example: mu_contourlinestyles.py - Setting global colors and line styles/widths**

+.. plot:: EXAMPLES/mu_contourlinestyles.py
+   :include-source:
+   :align: center

 **Example: mu_annotatedcontours.py - Add annotation to contours**